tanis2000/binocle-c/README.md

-# Binocle
+# Binocle C version

-Binocle is a 2D game engine written in C++.
+Binocle C version is a game engine written in C.

 It's born out of the need for the following features: